 3. If You Have Been Afraid of God’s Wrath

 In The Shack, Mac asks Papa what about God’s wrath.
 And Papa says, “What?
 What are you talking about?”
 Mac thinks God is vindictive and revengeful toward sinners and Papa reassures him this is not true at all.

 If you have not discovered the fact that God’s wrath in Romans 1 is really about God letting people go to their choices and not about revenge, then study up on it.
 There will be fundamentalists who disagree, but a thorough study of the subject might back up Young’s ideas in The Shack.

 This film gives a great example of letting go through the art of storytelling.
 While it has theological tones, the story itself is well written, well directed and well-acted.
-People without a religious bone in their body could still enjoy The Shack—because it is a well told story and the heart of this movie is not about religion, but relationship.
+People without a religious bone in their body could still enjoy The Shack—because it is a well-told story and the heart of this movie is not about religion, but a relationship.

 4. If You Struggle With Judging or Forgiving Others

 It also shows how we can let go and still honor our losses.This movie is not just about losing someone dear, it also carries the message to stop judging others and forgive them–despite the horrible things they have done.